actix/actix-website/content/docs/url-dispatch.md

 ```

 The literal path */foo/biz.html* will match the above route pattern, and the match
-result will be *Params{'name': 'biz', 'ext': 'html'}*.
+result will be *Params {'name': 'biz', 'ext': 'html'}*.
 This occurs because there is a
 literal part of *.* (period) between the two replacement markers *{name}* and *{ext}*.

 Replacement markers can optionally specify a regular expression which will be used to decide